Your Child's Checkup: 1.5 Years (18 Months)

 5. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 2 years:
+Here are some things to keep in mind until your child's next checkup at 2 years:

 - Have a safe play area and allow plenty of time for exploring and active play.